Mathew29/track-suggester/README.md

 ## Description

 _This application will ask you a few questions about what type of programming you want to do and what size of company you want to work at.
-Click on the submit button after answering all the questions._
+Click on the submit button after answering all the questions.
+Don't forget to enter your name!_

 ## Setup/Installation Requirements